Effective Resume Writing Tips

 Professional, eye-catching presentation demands no errors in spelling or grammar, well-organized layout, consistent use of fonts and styles and lots of white space!

 So, when you have written a first attempt at your resume, get someone else to look at it and tell you how to make it better.
 What you have written may seem simple and obvious to you, but not to an employer!

 Check the spelling and grammar.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your resume, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your resume, send it to a professional for assistance.